You’ve got your license, bought your bike, and a year passes.

-For long-haul travel you may wish to ship or fly your bike to the starting point of your trip.
-A number of specialist agencies exist to make this process as simple and as cheap as possible.
+For long-haul travel, you may wish to ship or fly your bike to the starting point of your trip.
+Many specialist agencies exist to make this process as simple and cheap as possible.

 Your plan must include a realistic budget.